-- 2. For each Participant, based on their baseline, increases in: - a.
+- iv.
+Psychiatric hospitalization (voluntary): A voluntary inpatient admission to a psychiatric facility, including crisis facilities and the psychiatric departments of acute care hospitals, for the purpose of evaluation and/or treatment.
+This includes admissions for 23 hour observation and those for the review and/or adjustment of medications prescribed for the treatment of psychiatric symptoms and/or for the control of challenging behaviors. - 2.
+For each Participant, based on their baseline, increases in: - a.
 Number of hours engaged in volunteer work - b.
 Independence and skill building as evidenced by progress on Goal Attainment Scale reporting - c.
 Meaningful community engagement as measured by the Social Isolation and TUCP (Temple University Community Participant tool) - B. Improvement in access to medical services or health including: - 1.
-Number of Participants who had an initial visit with a PCP within three (3) weeks of enrollment, or within three (3) months prior to enrolling in the Plan where the Team agrees that an examination within three (3) weeks of enrollment is unnecessary - 2.
+Number of Participants who had an initial visit with a PCP within three (3) weeks of enrollment, or within three (3) months prior to enrolling in the Plan where the Team agrees that an examination within (3) weeks of enrollment is unnecessary - 2.
 Number of Participants who had an annual dental exam - 3.
 Percent of Participants who had a follow-up appointment/visit within 30 days after a psychiatric hospitalization - 4.
 Number or percent of Participants with an improved Body Mass Index (BMI) - 5.
-Number or percent of Participants prescribed more than one medication per class - 6.
-Number of Participants receiving Residential Habilitation services that had a decrease in their Health Risk Screening Tool (HRST) Health Care Level (HCL) from their previous HCL - C. Improvement in employment as measured by: - 1.
-Number of Participants employed (competitive, integrated settings) - 2.
-Length of time each Participant has held the Participant's current position - 3.
-Types of positions held by Participants (i.e. retail, warehouse, office work, etc.) - 4.
+Number or percent of Participants prescribed more than one medication per class - C. Improvement in employment as measured by: - 1.
+Number of Participants employed (competitive, integrated settings)

+- 2. Length of time each Participant has held the Participant's current position - 3.
+Types of positions held by Participants (i.e.- retail, warehouse, office work, etc.) - 4.
 Number of hours worked by Participants - 5.
-Number of Participants who are self-employed - Number of Participants whose employers provide employer-paid Appendix K 07/01/2023 health benefits

-- 7. Number of Participants receiving ACAP employment services - 8.
+Number of Participants who are self-employed - 6.
+Number of Participants whose employers provide employer-paid health benefits - 7.
+Number of Participants receiving ACAP employment services - 8.
 Number of Participants with an employment goal in the Participant's ISP